null511/Jenkins.NET/readme.md

 C# .NET wrapper for Jenkins HTTP/REST API.
 Supports asynchronous programming model.
 Package available on [NuGet](https://www.nuget.org/packages/jenkinsnet).

+This project is now considered stable, and not actively being developed.
+However, if you find a bug or feature missing please file an Issue here on GitHub and I will adress it as soon as possible.
+Thank you for your interest!

 Visit the [Wiki](https://github.com/null511/Jenkins.NET/wiki) for Code Examples.

 -----